wp-plugins/sgr-nextpage-titles/readme.txt

 = 0.22 =
 * Initial beta release.

-= To Do =
+= To Do Release 1.0 =
-* Make you possible to disable the index or even to show it just on the first page.
+* Fix custom post type permalinks.
 * Fix links in preview mode.

+= To Do Release 2.0 =
+* Make you possible to save some options like show bottom links or index or show the index just on the first page.
+* Make you possible to specify arguments into the shortcode that will overwrite default options.